-Humanity & Inclusion shares its expertise with Moroccan disabled people's organisations (DPO).
-Together, they implement actions to include children and adults with disabilities in society.
+HI shares its expertise with Moroccan organisations for people with disabilities and works with them to promote the inclusion of children and adults with disabilities in society.

 A girl writing on a blackboard, Morocco - Humanity & Inclusion | © A. Vincens de Tapol / HI